txm3278/Enhanced-Region-Behaviors/README.md

 2. Set the Region Behavior type to **Elevation**.
 3. Configure the elevation options:
    - **Elevation**: The elevation value to set for any token that triggers the region (e.g., `10`).

+### Open Journal Regions

+1. Create or edit a Scene Region.
+2. Set the Region Behavior type to **Open Journal**.
+3. Configure the journal options:
+   - **Journal ID**: (Optional) The unique ID of the specific journanl to open.
+Takes priority over Journal Name.
+   - **Journal Name**: (Optional) The name of the journal to open.
+Used if Journal ID is not provided.
+   - **Journal Page ID**: (Optional) The specific page ID to show within the journal.
+   - **Show to All Players**: If enabled, the journal will be shown to all players.
+Otherwise, only to the triggering player or token owner.

+The region will automatically open the specified journal when triggered.
+You can use either the Journal ID (for precision) or Journal Name (for convenience).

 ### Region Clicked Event